ZCC1997Git/SodShockTube_cuda/README.md

 2. cd test && mkdir output
 3. sh test.sh

-the simulation result are stored as a figure named SimulationResult.png, and more detail data can be found in test/output
+the simulation results are stored as one figure named SimulationResult.png, and more detailed data can be found in test/output